 - Course structure

 - Entry requirements - general

 - Key dates

-These courses are led by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
-Study within this program combines both the theory and practice of arts and cultural management, through a combination of reading, research and practical assignments.
-Students have the opportunity to engage with a range of industry representatives, gain exposure to the work of cutting edge practitioners and thinkers, and integrate their work and learning.
+You’ll be taught by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
+You’ll also have the opportunity to engage with a range of industry representatives, get exposed to the work of cutting-edge thinkers, and integrate their work and learning.

 Cloud (online) studies

 Deakin offers many courses which can be studied by distance education overseas.

 However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
 International students are not permitted to do more than 25% of their total course via Cloud (online) learning.
 Best practice is to enrol in mostly Campus located units in each compulsory trimester.

 In a non-compulsory trimester (Trimester 3), international students may study Cloud (online) units only.

 EFTSL is the standard annual full time load.
 Eight credit points is considered a standard full time load for one year.
 Each unit you study has an EFTSL value.
 You can add these together to calculate your study load each year.
 Depending on enrolment, you may be enrolled in more than or less than the one EFTSL each year.